How Activity and App Retention Rates Can Benefit App Developers

 Active, retained users contribute to a higher Lifetime Value (LTV), a key metric for long-term success.
 For instance, users engaging weekly have a 90% chance of becoming long-term users, amplifying their value through consistent activity.
 This stability allows developers to plan features, updates, and monetization strategies with confidence, knowing their user base is reliable.

-Loyal users don’t just stick around—they advocate.
+Loyal users don’t just stick around but they also advocate.
 Studies show that 86% of retained customers recommend apps to others, fueling organic growth via word-of-mouth.
 High activity and retention rates create a virtuous cycle: engaged users share positive experiences, reducing marketing spend while expanding reach.
 This is especially impactful in competitive app stores where visibility is king.

 Activity and retention data reveal what works and what doesn’t.
 Long session lengths or frequent returns might indicate a popular feature, while a 95% drop-off by Day 90 could highlight onboarding issues.
 Developers can use these insights to prioritize updates, fix pain points, and double down on value-driving elements, ensuring resources are spent efficiently.